 - 37 Bi-modal datasets require registration to align the data from each modality.
 Although some cases - 38 have successfully used mutual information in the sample to achieve registration [16], in general it - 39 has been shown that, due to the complementary nature of the modalities, there is no guarantee that - 40 there will be similar local features in corresponding datasets (particularly with multi-phase images) - 41 and it is therefore difficult to find a good registration solution based on common features within a - 42 sample [9].
 To overcome this difficulty, fiducial markers can be attached to a sample to aid in - 43 registration.
-A fiducial marker is an object placed within an image to be used as a point of reference. - 44 To register volumes using fiducial markers, at least three fiducial points must be selected in both the - 45 reference and target images so that the registration parameters can be found and a suitable - 46 transform applied.
+A fiducial marker is an object placed within an image to be used as a point of reference.

+- 44 To register volumes using fiducial markers, at least three fiducial points must be selected in both the - 45 reference and target images so that the registration parameters can be found and a suitable - 46 transform applied.
 In the case of CT volume data, this is typically achieved through an affine - 47 transform.

-- Inevitably, there will be error in the registration process.
-Maurer et al. defined three types of error that can occur when using fiducial points for registration [17]: - Fiducial localisation error (FLE): the average error in locating the position of the fiducial points.
-(Figure 1 (A)) Fiducial registration error (FRE): the root mean square (RMS) error between correspond - Fiducial registration error (FRE): the root mean square (RMS) error between corresponding fiducial points after registration.
-(Figure 1 (B)) - Target registration error (TRE): the error between corresponding points other than the fiducial points after registration.
-(Figure 1 (C)) - Fitzpatrick and West built on these definitions by providing expressions for the expected FRE and TRE errors in terms of the expected FLE and the set of fiducial points used (eq.
-1) [18].
-From this expression, Wang and Song define an equation (eq.
-2) to relate TRE to a particular distribution of markers independently of FLE or FRE and propose a deterministic, optimisation method for determining the quantity and layout of markers to minimise TRE at a point of interest r [19].
-The distance from r to each axis is donated as d{k_r} where k = (1, 2, 3) and f_k is the RMS distance of all - 62 fiducial points to the k^{th} coordinate axis.
+Inevitably, there will be error in the registration process.
+Maurer et al. defined three types of errorthat can occur when using fiducial points for registration [17]:

+Fiducial localisation error (FLE): the average error in locating the position of the fiducial points.
+(Figure 1 (A))

+Fiducial registration error (FRE): the root mean square (RMS) error between corresponding fiducial points after registration.
+(Figure 1 (B))

+Target registration error (TRE): the error between corresponding points other than the fiducial points after registration.
+(Figure 1 (C))

+56 Fitzpatrick and West built on these definitions by providing expressions for the expected FRE and 57 TRE errors in terms of the expected FLE and the set of fiducial points used (eq.
+1, eq.
+2) [18].
+From 58 this expression, Wang and Song derive an equation (eq.
+3) to relate TRE to a particular distribution of 59 markers that are independent of FLE or FRE.
+This is achieved by using eq.
+1 to substitute FRE for FLE 60 before setting FRE to 1.
+They propose a deterministic, optimisation method for determining the 61 quantity and layout of markers to minimise TRE at a point of interest r [19].
+The distance from r to 62 each axis is donated as d_k , where k = (1, 2, 3) and f_k is the RMS distance of all fiducial points to the k^{th} 63 coordinate axis.